 1) Path to DevSecOps

-There are tools that can scale or modify container images in a DevOps environment.
-While this is an advantage of faster movement, the question, ‘how secure are these container images?’ poses a security risk.
-Ignoring this aspect is nothing but letting in vulnerabilities to your cloud environment.
+Some tools can scale or modify container images in a DevOps solutions environment.
+While this is an advantage of faster movement, the question, ‘How secure are these container images?’ poses a security risk.
+Ignoring this aspect is nothing but letting vulnerabilities into your cloud environment.
 So, it’s important to have a secure pipeline for continuous integration and delivery of container images.

 Orchestrated containerization can make this possible through a set of orchestration tools.
 Orchestration tools streamline processes for moving secure container images into production and enable continuous testing across the pipeline.
-Thus, a container environment facilitates the shift to DevSecOps for achieving the secure DevOps objective.
+Thus, a container environment facilitates the shift to DevSecOps for achieving the secure DevOps solutions objective

 2) Driving Innovation

-The container ecosystem provides you with various open-source tools that can drive innovation.
-Container communities like Open Container Initiative (OCI) have created standardized blocks and sets of best practices for businesses to choose from.
+The container ecosystem provides various open-source tools that can drive innovation.
+Container communities like the Open Container Initiative (OCI) have created standardized blocks and sets of best practices for businesses.
 This continuous collaboration with the container community paves the way for continuous improvement, simplifies development and maintenance, and allows the core team to focus more on innovation.

 3) Effective Cloud Utilization

-A container environment helps you in the efficient utilization of cloud resources and capabilities, thus providing scope for realizing key cloud benefits such as agility and cost-savings.
+A container environment helps you efficiently utilize cloud resources and capabilities, thus providing scope for realizing key cloud benefits such as agility and cost savings.
 Besides offering other key benefits, a well-orchestrated container environment drives harmony in the application infrastructure, scales services on demand, and automates recovery and response.

 4) Realizing Microservices Potential

-The IT industry is taking a strategic shift from Service Oriented Architecture (SOA) to agile architecture that is built around products rather than projects.
-Agile architecture or a ‘microservice architecture’ deals with application components rather than ‘application as a whole’.
+The IT industry is making a strategic shift from service-oriented architecture (SOA) to agile architecture, which is built around products rather than projects.
+Agile architecture, or a ‘microservice architecture,’ deals with application components rather than the ‘application as a whole’.
 This level of decentralization creates independent entities, speeding up the app delivery cycle and making it easy to scale upon demand.

 5) Software Upgrades

 Outdated security patches are among key security concerns for many organizations.
-As the surveys show, more than half of data breaches involve outdated security patches.
+The surveys show that over half of data breaches involve outdated security patches.
 Despite this scenario, many organizations fail to take adequate measures to control the scenario.

 6) Resilience from Failure